-This chicken and chorizo pasta recipe is a winner!
+This Chicken and Chorizo Pasta recipe is a winner!
 It’s ready to eat in under 40 minutes, making it a great choice for a comforting midweek meal.

-This pasta recipe is absolutely packed full of flavour.
+This pasta recipe is packed full of flavour.
 The star ingredient is chorizo sausage.
 Chorizo adds such bold, vibrant flavour to any dish.
 It’s one of my favourite ingredients – I honestly don’t know what I would do without it!

 - Dried Pasta.
 I mostly use Fusilli and Penne for this recipe.
 Use whatever pasta you like!

 - Fresh Garlic adds flavour and depth to the sauce.
-If you have no fresh garlic, garlic puree works too!
+If you have no fresh garlic, garlic puree works well.
 I must admit I always keep jars of garlic and ginger puree in my fridge – they are so handy when you’re short on time.

 - Diced chicken breast.
-You could also use chopped skinless boneless chicken thighs instead, but bear in mind they take slightly longer to cook through.
+You could also use chopped skinless and boneless chicken thighs instead, but bear in mind they take slightly longer to cook through.

 - Sliced chorizo sausage.
 I use the cured variety here.
 I like to peel the skin off a chorizo before cooking – it can be quite chewy and tough.
 Cooking chorizo sausage would also work.